-The auditor-in-charge at PricewaterhouseCoopers AB is the Authorised Public Accountant Cecilia Andrén Dorselius, with the Authorised Public Accountant Vicky Johansson as co-auditor.
+The auditor-in-charge at Öhrlings Pricewaterhouse-Coopers AB is the Authorised Public Accountant Cecilia Andrén Dorselius, with the Authorised Public Accountant Vicky Johansson as co-auditor.
 Neither Cecilia Andrén Dorselius nor Vicky Johansson holds shares in the company.

-When PricewaterhouseCoopers is engaged to provide other services than auditing this is done in accordance with the rules adopted by the Audit Committee concerning approval of the nature and scope of the services and payment for these.
-Lifco does not consider that the performance of these services has jeopardised PricewaterhouseCoopers' independence.
+When Öhrlings PricewaterhouseCoopers is engaged to provide other services than auditing this is done in accordance with the rules adopted by the Audit Committee concerning approval of the nature and scope of the services and payment for these.
+Lifco does not consider that the performance of these services has jeopardised Öhrlings PricewaterhouseCoopers' independence.
+All fees paid to the auditors over the past two years are presented in the consolidated financial statements, Note 9.

-All fees paid to the auditors over the past two years are presented in Note 8.
-Lifco's auditor participated at all meetings of the Audit Committee in 2022 and at one Board meeting.
+Lifco's auditor-in-charge participated at all meetings of the Audit Committee in 2024 and at one Board meeting.
 In connection with the Board meeting, the auditor held a meeting with the Board of Directors at which no representatives of the company participated.
 Under the Articles of Association, Lifco is required to have one or two auditors with up to two deputies.
 The appointed auditor must be an Authorised Public Accountant or registered audit firm.